-Political science also offers students preparation that can help them in a wide range of endeavors.
-Some of our students move on to law school and graduate studies seek employment in government, political groups and campaigns, the mass media, non-profit organizations and business.
-We teach our students how to think, write, read and speak in ways that they can apply to a variety of careers and that will help them become more interested, engaged and capable citizens.
+Political science also offers students excellent preparation for their professional lives.
+Some of our students move on to law school and graduate studies.
+Others find careers in local, state or federal government, with political groups and campaigns, in the mass media, and in non-profit organizations and businesses.
+We teach our students how to conduct research, think critically, and present information effectively.
+Employers appreciate these qualities in our students.
+We are also committed to help students become more interested, engaged and capable citizens.

 The faculty comes from top flight graduate schools, are nationally recognized in their fields, and continue to research and publish while teaching introductory and advanced courses.
 They bring the cutting edge of research into the classroom.
-Most emphasize a historical/institutional perspective on politics.
+Our innovative curriculum allows faculty to offer courses on the most recent, contentious topics in our society.
+They also appreciate the experiences our diverse student body brings to the classroom.

 To learn more about Political Science, please visit the American Political Science Association’s website.